This post contains affiliate links.

 Why: to run an SEO audit on your site

 After you’ve been blogging for a few months it’s a good idea to check your blog’s “health” with an SEO site audit.
 Sign up for a 7-day free trial with SEMrush and you’ll get a report on everything you can change to improve your SEO.
+When the trial runs out, they’ll continue emailing you monthly updates, so you can still keep an eye on your site without forking out a monthly fee.

 9. Google Analytics